algorandfoundation/docs/docs/get-details/accounts/create.md

 !!! info
     Remember that accounts participating in transactions are required to maintain a minimum balance of 100,000 micro Algos.
 Prior to using a newly created account in transactions, make sure that it has a sufficient balance by transferring at least 100,000 micro Algos to it.
 An initial transfer of under that amount will fail due to the minimum balance constraint.

+!!! info
+	The Algorand community provides many wallets that can be used to create an Algorand account as well.
+See [Wallets](https://developer.algorand.org/ecosystem-projects/?tags=wallets)	for more details.

 # Wallet-derived (kmd)

 The Key Management Daemon is a process that runs on [Algorand nodes](../../../run-a-node/reference/artifacts#kmd), so if you are using a [third-party API service](../../../archive/build-apps/setup#1-use-a-third-party-service), this process likely will not be available to you. kmd is the underlying key storage mechanism used with `goal`.
 The SDKs also connect to kmd through a REST endpoint and access token.